hyosung11/Launch-School/Courses/journal.md

 06:00 Study session with Alex.
 Talking to Alex about getting a job in technology.
 He's afraid of getting sick.

 07:14 After study session with Alex.
 He's a much better programmer than me at this point.

+08:56 Practicing `Array.prototype.reduce()`.
+Now packing up to go to the gym.